samueltuoyo15/Redis-Clone-Mvp/README.md

 ## Getting Started
 ### Installation
-To get a local copy of GoRedis Clone MVP running on your machine, follow these steps.
+To get a local copy of Sams Kv-Store TCP Server MVP running on your machine, follow these steps.

 1.  **Clone the Repository**:
     ```bash